Agriculture in Bolivia: Coca

 Government efforts to eradicate the rampant expansion of coca cultivation in Bolivia began in 1983, when Bolivia committed itself to a five-year program to reduce coca production and created the Coca Eradication Directorate (Dirección de la Reconversión de la Coca—Direco) under the Ministry of Agriculture, Campesino Affairs, and Livestock Affairs.
 Bolivia's National Directorate for the Control of Dangerous Substances (Dirección Nacional para el Control de Substancias Peligrosas—DNCSP) was able to eradicate several thousand hectares of coca.
 These efforts, however, put only a small dent in the coca industry and were highly controversial among thousands of peasants.
 Under the joint agreement signed by the United States and Bolivia in 1987, which created DNCSP, Bolivia allocated US$72.2 million for the 1988 to 1991 period to eradication programs, including a wide-ranging rural development program for the Chapare region.
-The program was aided by an 88 percent drop in the local price of coca caused by the fall in cocaine prices in the United States.
+The program was aided by an 88% drop in the local price of coca caused by the fall in cocaine prices in the United States.

 The economics of eradication were particularly frustrating.
 As more coca was destroyed, the local price increased, making it more attractive to other growers.
 Bolivia, however, was seeking additional funds from the United States and Western Europe to proceed with an eradication plan that was supposed to provide peasants US$2,000 per hectare eradicated.
 In 1988 coca growing became technically illegal outside a specially mandated 12,000- hectare area in the Yungas.
-A four-year government eradication campaign begun in 1989 sought to convert 55 percent of coca areas into legal crops.
+A four-year government eradication campaign begun in 1989 sought to convert 55% of coca areas into legal crops.
 Coffee and citrus fruits were offered as alternative crops to coca despite the fact that their return was a fraction of that of coca.

 The cocaine industry had a generally deleterious effect on the Bolivian economy not to mention having a serious environmental impact on rivers and removal of forest for coca plantations.
 The cocaine trade greatly accelerated the predominance of the United States dollar in the economy and the large black market for currency, thereby helping to fuel inflation in the 1980s.
 The escalation of coca cultivation also damaged the output of fruits and coffee, which were mostly destined for local consumption.
 Coca's high prices, besides being generally inflationary, also distorted other sectors, especially labor markets.
 Manufacturers in the Cochabamba area during the 1980s found it impossible to match the wages workers could gain in coca, making their supply of labor unreliable and thus harming the formal economy.